 St. John Ambulance recommends that all drivers carry a well-stocked first-aid kit and know how to use it.
 Consider reading a book about first aid or sign up for a first-aid course.
 It could mean the difference between life and death in a collision.

 Every driver involved in a collision must stay at the scene or return to it immediately and give all possible assistance.
 If you are not personally involved in a collision, you should stop to offer help if police or other help has not arrived.

 In a collision with injuries, possible fuel leaks or serious vehicle damage, stay calm and follow these steps:

 - See the "Emergency warning devices and procedures” section.
 Use caution if placing flares where fuel or flammable substances have leaked.

 - In response to these collisions, vehicles should not be moved, all engines should be turned off and approaching drivers should be warned.

 - Call for help or have someone else call.
 By law, you must report any collision to the police when there are injuries or damage to vehicles or other property exceeding $2,000.

-- Do not let anyone smoke, light a match or put flares near any vehicle, in case of a fuel leak.
-If any of the vehicles is on fire, get the people out and make sure everyone is well out of the way.
+- Do not let anyone smoke, light a match or put flares near any vehicle in case of a fuel leak.
+If a vehicle is on fire, get the people out and make sure everyone is well out of the way.
 If there is no danger of fire or explosion, leave injured people where they are until trained medical help arrives.